Best Tips for Updating Your Resume

 In either case, it makes good sense to have a current copy of your resume available for when you need it.

-Delete the dates and your GPA, as well, if it’s been more than a few years since you graduated from college.
-Here are 15 things you don’t need to include on a resume.
+- Delete the dates and your GPA, as well, if it’s been more than a few years since you graduated from college.

 Review these tips for having a resume ready to send so you can apply for a job without spending much time tweaking and updating it.